- Water tests

 - Türlersee

-What is the water hardness of drinking water in the Canton of Zurich?
+What is the water hardness in the Canton of Zurich?

-Water hardness affects both taste and technical aspects such as deposits in household appliances.
-The concentrations of dissolved magnesium and calcium ions are decisive.
+Water hardness influences both the taste of drinking water and technical aspects such as limescale deposits in household appliances.
+It mainly depends on the concentration of dissolved calcium and magnesium ions.

-In the Mittelland, the water is rather hard, in Ticino very soft.
-In the Canton of Zurich, water hardness is usually between 14–18 °fH, in individual cases significantly higher:
+In the Swiss Mittelland region the water tends to be rather hard, while in Ticino it is usually soft.
+In the Canton of Zurich, water hardness typically ranges between 14 and 18 °fH, although some municipalities show significantly higher values:

 - Rümlang: up to 41 °fH